top of page

 Walking into my first CGW event, I was very anxious.
 I almost talked myself out of going altogether.

 But I had my dog Shelby with me, which helped.
-Worst case scenario, I told myself, she needed a walk anyway so at least the drive wouldn’t be wasted.
+Worst case scenario, I told myself, she needed a walk anyway, so at least the drive wouldn’t be wasted.

 Of course, Shelby needs a shoutout!

-But the moment I joined the group, everything felt easier.
+The moment I joined the group, everything felt easier.
 People were warm, kind, and genuinely interested in connecting.
 I left feeling relieved and pleasantly surprised by how natural the conversations were.
 That one decision to show up ended up being life-changing.

 The Moments That Matter

+Some of the most meaningful CGW moments for me are the small ones.
 Watching two girls exchange numbers.
 Seeing photos of women grabbing coffee together outside of official events.
 Noticing friendships forming in real time.

 Those moments remind me of our mission and of everything CGW has given me.
 They show the impact this community has on so many women across Cincinnati.